 Cauliflower Bread Sticks

 1 cup raw grated cauliflower or 100 grams (2 Greens)

-1/4 cup egg substitute * you are able to add up to 2 oz of additional protein per Nutrition Support
+1/4 cup egg substitute * You are allowed up to 2 oz of additional protein per Nutrition Support on occasion

-1 cup shredded or 4 oz 2% light mozzarella, divided (1 Lean)
+1 cup or 4 oz shredded reduced fat mozzarella cheese, divided (1 Lean)

 1/2 cup Italian diced tomatoes - less than 5 g of carbs per serving (1 Green)

 1/4 cup Walden Farms Marinara Sauce (2 condiments) You would still need 1 more Green

 Puree Italian diced tomatoes in a small chopper.
 Set aside.

 Preheat oven to 350.
 Mix cauliflower, 1/4 cup egg substitute, and 3 oz or 3/4 cup shredded mozzarella together in a bowl until combined.
 Line a 9 x5 loaf pan with parchment and lightly spray with Pam.
 Pour mixture into pan about 1 -1/2 inch deep.
 (It is okay if the mixture does not cover the entire pan).
 Bake at 350 for 30 min or until set.
 Lift the edges of the parchment and place bread with parchment on to cookie sheet.
 Carefully use a spatula to lift the edges of the dough off the parchment and flip the dough.
 Bake for an additional 15 minutes at 450 degrees.
 Take out of oven and with a pizza cutter, slice strips through set dough.
 Separate slightly.
 Sprinkle with garlic salt, Italian seasonings and 1 oz or 1/4 cup 2% reduced fat mozzarella or three cheese blend.
 Continue baking at 450 degrees for about 10 more minutes until cheese is melted.
 Serve with marinara sauce.